 Since shepherd’s pie already comes with pretty much everything you need for a full meal – meat, potatoes, and veggies – I recommend just serving it with a crusty bread and a yummy desert like this chocolate brownie cake or s’mores bars.

 Make mashed potatoes and make your filling.
 Top the filling with the mashed potatoes in a baking dish and bake.
+If you really want, you can even add cheese on top of the mashed potatoes for some extra flavor!

 Replace the flour in this recipe with a gluten free alternative like tapioca starch and yes, shepherd’s pie is gluten free.